ashleve/lightning-hydra-template/README.md

 # run 1 train, val and test loop, using only 1 batch
 python run.py +trainer.fast_dev_run=true

-# raise exception, if any of the parameters or the loss are NaN or +/-inf
+# raise exception if there are any numerical anomalies in tensors, like NaN or +/-inf
 python run.py +trainer.detect_anomaly=true

 # print full weight summary of all PyTorch modules